 Water is vital for your oral health!

 Keeping hydrated will help maintain a proper PH balance in your mouth while washing away bacteria and debris.
-It also prevents dry mouth syndrome, which creates the perfect conditions for bacteria to form.
+It also prevents dry mouth syndrome, creating perfect conditions for bacteria to form.

 Bad oral health won’t cause tonsil stones on its own.
 However, it is a risk factor.
 The only way to deal with irregular tonsils is to remove them or get them smoothed out.
-So if you want to avoid surgery, you should focus on more controllable risk factors.
+So, to avoid surgery, you should focus on more controllable risk factors.

 Conclusion